• Skip to primary navigation

 Fridge: Store any leftover burnt ends in an airtight container in the refrigerator for up to 3-4 days.

-Place on a baking sheet and reheat in the oven at 350 degrees Fahrenheit or place them back in the smoker.
+To reheat, place on a baking sheet and place in the oven at 350 degrees Fahrenheit or place them back in the smoker until hot throughout.

 What kind of pellets should I use for Pork Belly Burnt Ends?

 We recommend a cherry wood pellet for smoking these burnt ends.
-Other great option would be hickory, pecan, maple or a competition blend pellet.
+Other great options would be hickory, pecan, maple or a competition blend pellet.

 Pork Belly Burnt Ends Recipe in foil pan